mrmagooey/hpcaas-container-template/readme.md

 Any parameters that your code needs will be be available in environment variables under the prefix `PARAM_`.
 This means that if your code parameter is called foo, whatever value the user has chosen for foo will be provided to each container under `PARAM_foo`.
 For file parameters, the value of the environment variable will be an absolute path to the file, which will be stored in the container at `/hpcaas/parameters/files/<filename>`.

+Keep in mind that if you choose to get your parameters from environment variables, environment variables are always stored as strings.

 ##### Parameter Files

 In addition to being available as environment variables, parameters will be available in two files: